Igbara-oke: History of Igbara-Oke

 Alarelu and his group departed South wards of Olowinrin to Odo-Oko, which later became Igbara-Odo, while Adeyigba went upwards to Oke-Oko, which later became Igbara-Oke.
 Alarelu and Adeyigba likely were able to conquer the small independent villages of the region and establish themselves as rulers.

 The name Igbara was gotten from a forest called "Aigbara" where Adeyiba was born.
 The forest also contains a kind of leave called "Ewe Aigbara" that serves as herbs to cure diseases during that time.

 When the two brothers parted ways to settle at different domain, Alarelu, the elder son took the name "Arajaka", and his brother, Adeyiba chose to bear "Olowa" from their father's name, OLOWA ARAJAKA.
 That is why we have Arajaka in Igbara-Odo and Olowa in Igbara-Oke.

 Adeyiba later became the first king of Igbara-Oke, and he divided the town into six quarters, with a Principal Chief as the head of each quarters.
 These six chiefs also have minor chiefs under them who were given responsibilities for conflict resolutions, peace, security, and sacrifices to the gods and welfare matters.
 Many of these chiefs compose of the descendants of residents of Igbara-Oke before the arrival of Adeyiba as well as those who journeyed with Adeyiba.

-However, the reign of all these Obas have been highly significant and they played prominent role in rural development, social and economic integration.
+Notably, the reigns of these Obas have been marked by significant achievements, with them playing a pivotal role in rural development and fostering social and economic integration.